 About the Cushing Center

-The Cushing Brain Tumor registry is an immense archival collection of over 2,200 case studies which includes human whole brain specimens, tumor specimens, microscopic slides, notes, journal excerpts and over 15,000 photographic negatives dating from the late 1800’s to 1936.
+The Cushing Brain Tumor Registry is an archival collection of over 2,200 case studies which includes human brain specimens, tumor specimens, microscopic slides, notes, journal excerpts and over 15,000 photographic negatives dating from the late 1800s to 1936.
 The collection began in 1902 when Dr. Harvey Cushing discovered one of his specimens was misplaced by the Johns Hopkins Pathology department.
 To avoid future misplacements, Cushing decided it was safest to retain the specimens himself.
 The registry documents the history of neurological medicine from its beginning.

 The collection resides in the lower level of the Harvey Cushing/John Hay Whitney Medical Library.
 Each specimen has been carefully examined, cleaned, and re-housed in the original one gallon jars by forensic scientist, Nicole St. Pierre.
 The Cushing Center opened on June 5, 2010.

 History of the CollectionThe Cushing Brain Tumor registry arrived in New Haven in 1934, one year after Harvey Cushing returned to Yale as Sterling Professor of Medicine in Neurology.
 From 1934 to 1938, Cushing and Dr. Louise Eisenhardt gathered complete photographic copies of each history for which there was a pathological specimen.